-Here’s a list of the top 10 herbs no dog lover’s cupboard should be without.
-It’s a pharmacopeia for dogs.
-Call it a bark-acopeia!
+Here’s a list of the top ten herbs no dog lover’s cupboard should be without.
+It’s a pharmacopeia for dogs – call it a bark-acopeia!

-But before you try them, check with your vet about dosages, and if any of these are contraindicated for your pet’s existing medications.
+But before you try them, ask your vet about dosages, and if any of these are contraindicated for your pet’s existing medications.

 Why: If your dog sustains a cut or laceration, you can administer first aid by flushing the wound with povidone iodine, then treating it with yarrow.

-Suggested Use: Wound Balm for Animals by Buck Mountain Botanicals contains yarrow (along with echinacea and goldenseal).
-It speeds healing and is a first-rate addition to your dog's first-aid kit.
+Suggested Use: Wound Balm for Animals by Buck Mountain Botanicals contains yarrow (along with echinacea and goldenseal); it speeds healing and is a first-rate addition to Fido’s first-aid kit.

-Why: Has your dog sustained a bruise or muscle injury?
+Why: Has Spot sustained a bruise or muscle injury?
 Arnica does double duty, easing the pain and promoting healing.

 Suggested Use: Arnica pellets by Boiron.
-Administer three pellets three times daily, in the inside pocket of your dog’s lower lip.
-It’s okay if he spits it out; healing begins when the pellets make contact with the gum.
+Administer 3 pellets 3 times daily, in the inside pocket of your dog’s lower lip.
+It’s OK if he spits it out; healing begins when the pellets make contact with the gum.

-Why: For dogs who experience high anxiety during thunderstorms or on the 4th of July, valerian will put them out for several hours of stress-free slumber.
-It’s also great for long car trips to help your pup snooze through the ride.
+Why: For dogs who experience high anxiety during thunderstorms or on the 4th of July, Valerian will put them out for several hours of stress-free slumber.
+It’s also great for long car trips, to help Spot snooze through the ride.

 Suggested Use: Valerian comes in capsules, available at any health food store.
-To dose your dog, you’ll need to hide the capsules in a piece of meat or cheese with peanut butter on top -- anything to mask that awful smell!
-(Again, talk to your vet about dosages.)
+To dose your dog, you’ll need to hide the capsules in a piece of meat or cheese with peanut butter on top – anything to mask that awful smell!
+(Editor’s Note: Again, talk to your vet about dosages.)

 What: The extract of crushed-up olive leaves (oleuropein) is nature’s antibiotic.

-Suggested Use: Available at health food stores, olive leaf capsules smell and taste exactly like olive oil (that is, delicious), so there’s no need to hide or mask them.
+Suggested Use: Available at health food stores, Olive Leaf capsules smell and taste exactly like olive oil (i.e. delicious), so there’s no need to hide or mask them.
 Just sprinkle over your dog’s food like a spice!

-What: Hawthorn, or crataegus, is a shrub whose berry is used to treat cardiac insufficiency.
+What: Crataegus is a berry that’s used to treat cardiac insufficiency.

 What: The resin of the Boswellia tree has many medicinal uses.

-Why: Another senior-dog staple, Boswellia reduces inflammation and improves mobility in arthritic canines.
+Why: Another senior-dog staple, Boswellia reduces inflammation and improves mobility in arthritic K9s.

 What: As its name implies, the flowering plant Euphrasia officinalis has long been used to treat eye infections.

-Suggested Use: Use Euphrasia pellets by Boiron.
-Administer three pellets three times daily, in the inside pocket of your dog’s lower lip.
-As with Arnica (above), it’s OK if he spits it out.
-Healing begins when the pellets make contact with the gum.
+Suggested Use: Euphrasia pellets by Boiron.
+Administer 3 pellets 3 times daily, in the inside pocket of your dog’s lower lip.
+As with Arnica (above), it’s OK if he spits it out; healing begins when the pellets make contact with the gum.

 What: A thistle in the genus Arctium, its root has long been prized for its blood-purifying, hair-regrowing, and cancer-fighting powers.